Translate your forms into multiple languages using WPML and the Formidable Multilingual add-on.

 - If you haven't already, install and activate the current version of Formidable Forms Premium on your WordPress site.

-- After confirming your Formidable Forms license, proceed to the Formidable → Add-Ons page and click the Install button for the WPML Multilingual add-on.
+- After confirming your Formidable Forms license, proceed to the Formidable → Add-Ons page and toggle on the WP Multilingual add-on.

 - Download and install the WPML core plugin and WPML String Translation add-on.